Whether you're a frequent visitor looking to explore something new or simply looking to get off the tourist trail, Japan has plenty to discover

-Some of the most respected travel media in the world recommend off-the-beaten-path Japan as a destination in 2019, with Conde Nast Traveler singling out the islands in the Seto Inland Sea that will host the Setouchi International Art Festival and the new UNESCO World Heritage sites linked to the hidden Christian history of Nagasaki.
+Some of the most respected travel media in the world recommended Japan as a destination that is not overcrowded with tourists in 2019, with Conde Nast Traveler singling out the islands in the Seto Inland Sea that will host the Setouchi International Art Festival and the new UNESCO World Heritage sites linked to the hidden Christian history of Nagasaki.

-Equally, the budget travelers' bible, Lonely Planet, suggests stop-overs in Oita Prefecture, on the most southerly main island of Kyushu, and the beautiful mountains and dramatic coastline of Iwate , in the northeast of Honshu.
+Equally, the budget travelers' bible, Lonely Planet, suggests stop-overs in Oita Prefecture in Kyushu, and the beautiful mountains and dramatic coastline of Iwate , in the northeast of Honshu.

-Those recommendations demonstrate that for every famous location in Japan, there is a far less well-known spot that is arguably just as impressive and certainly less visited.
+Those recommendations demonstrate that for every famous location in Japan, there is a spot that is arguably just as impressive and certainly less visited.

-Instead of jostling for a view of Mount Fuji, for example, the 1,729-meter volcanic peak of Mount Daisen is similarly symmetrical and capped with snow through the winter months.
-The volcano, in Tottori Prefecture in the far southwest of Honshu, is also known as Izumo Fuji in a nod to its more famous relative.
+Instead of jostling for a view of Mount Fuji, for example, the 1,709-meter volcanic peak of Mount Daisen is similarly symmetrical and capped with snow through the winter months.
+The volcano, in Tottori Prefecture in the far west of Honshu, is also known as Hoki Fuji in a nod to its more famous relative.

-Similarly, Kanazawa has virtually all of the charm and flavor of Kyoto without the crowds.
+Similarly, Kanazawa is known as "Little Kyoto", without the crowds.
 Its architectural heritage has been preserved, including the city's castle and the Oyama-jinja Shrine, while the streets of the geisha district still echo in the evening with the clip-clop of the immaculately attired women.

-Holidaymakers may flock to the beaches of Okinawa Prefecture in the summer months, but the water in the bays of Wakayama Prefecture are similarly clear and easily accessible from much of central Japan.
-Anyone seeking an alternative to the bright lights of Tokyo or Osaka should look no further than the cosmopolitan and vibrant city of Fukuoka , famous for its yatai food stalls.
+Holidaymakers may flock to the beaches of Okinawa Prefecture in the summer months, but the water in the bays of Wakayama Prefecture are similarly clear and easily accessible from major cities in Japan.
+Anyone seeking an alternative to the bustling cities of Tokyo or Osaka should look no further than the cosmopolitan and vibrant city of Fukuoka , famous for its yatai food stalls.

 It doesn't take much effort to discover a place, pastime or occasion that is uniquely Japanese.

 In Mie Prefecture, for example, you can visit the museum on the island where the world's first cultured pearls grew.
-See legendary ama divers dip below the surface and emerge with shellfish and octopus.
-Off the northern tip of Hokkaido, you will be encouraged to brave the sub-zero temperatures of a winter's day to ease themselves into a drysuit and frolic among the small icebergs that drift on the Okhotsk Sea.
-Be warned; bergs the size of a small car may appear to be perfectly stable, but they can rock alarmingly under the weight of a human passenger.
+See traditional ama divers dip below the surface and emerge with pearl oysters.
+Off the northern tip of Hokkaido, you will be encouraged to brave the sub-zero temperatures of a winter's day to ease yourself into a drysuit and frolic among the small drift ice on the Okhotsk Sea.
+Be warned; drift ice the size of a small car may appear to be perfectly stable, but they can rock alarmingly under the weight of a human passenger.
 Alternatively, you can admire the floating ice from the warmth of a cruise ship.

 In sharp contrast, cities more synonymous with Japan's industrial heritage have launched sightseeing tours of the plants and factories so key to the nation's economy.
 Kawasaki, between Tokyo and Yokohama, was a pioneer of these tours, which are particularly impressive from a small boat at night.
-Similar expeditions can take in parts the Yokkaichi, Mie Prefecture, close to the manufacturing hub of Nagoya.
+Similar expeditions can take in parts of Yokkaichi, Mie Prefecture, close to the manufacturing hub of Aichi Prefecture.

 Sand is also the vital ingredient at Ibusuki Onsen in Kagoshima Prefecture, where you can enjoy an alternative to the Japanese pastime of relaxing in pools of hot water by being buried up to your neck in thermally warmed sand.

 For animal lovers, a trip to Okunoshima, far better known as “Rabbit Island," is a must.
 Less than one kilometer across, this island in the Inland Sea off Hiroshima is teeming with wild rabbits that are friendly and welcoming to humans.
-Not to be outdone, a center for foxes has opened in the mountains of Miyagi Prefecture.
+Not to be outdone, there is a center for foxes in the mountains of Miyagi Prefecture.

 Getting around Japan, ordering in restaurants and arranging accommodation is becoming a good deal easier for foreign visitors, although it may still be a little daunting to some.
-Fortunately, all-inclusive tours to off-the-beaten-path destinations can be arranged by a number of the major travel operators, while countless smaller firms now offer specialized itineraries for visitors with specific interests.
+Fortunately, many major tour operators offer all-inclusive tours to places that are not overcrowded with tourists, and many smaller companies also offer dedicated itineraries for special-interest travellers.

 Cycling tours are one of the most significant growth areas, along with other outdoor activities, such as skiing and hiking.
-In 2004, the ancient pilgrimage routes of the Kumano Kodo , on the Kii Peninsula, were recognized by UNESCO as World Heritage sites, while you can also explore the historic post towns on the Nakasendo Way on foot.
-Temple stays are also popular, while countless other one-off opportunities exist, from bird-watching to scuba diving, culinary tours, and visits that examine traditional crafts such as pottery, dyeing, woodwork, and metalwork.
+In 2004, the ancient pilgrimage routes of the Kumano Kodo , on the Kii Peninsula, were recognized by UNESCO as World Heritage sites.
+Temple stays in Koyasan are also popular, while countless other one-off opportunities exist, from bird-watching to scuba diving, culinary tours, and visits that examine traditional crafts such as pottery, dyeing, woodwork, and metalwork.

 A major bonus for independent travelers to Japan is the comprehensive and extremely reliable network of public transport services.
 Japan is, after all, the nation that gave the world the bullet train.
-Trains and bus services that reach into the less-visited areas complement this network of high-speed trains the length and breadth of the country.
+Trains and bus services serving local areas complement the high-speed rail network that can take you to all corners of the country.
 Many of these smaller trains may only run a couple of times an hour and consist of a single carriage, but it's all part of the experience.

-For added convenience, several transport operators have introduced regional travel passes, such as the Hokuriku Arch Pass, which provides seven consecutive days of unlimited journeys on bullet train routes, local train lines, and even private railway lines.
+For added convenience, several transport operators have introduced regional travel passes, such as the Hokuriku Arch Pass, which allows unlimited travel on JR shinkansen trains, conventional trains and even some private railways for seven consecutive days.
 The price of a pass will work out significantly lower than purchasing tickets for individual journeys.